AlexsLemonade/reproducible-research/docs/setup_instructions/windows_installation_instructions.md

 Open Visual Studio Code, and click the icon in the left side panel that looks like 4 squares (with one separated) to open the "Extensions" panel in the left panel.
 In the search box that appears at the top of the left panel, type "WSL".
 Select the "WSL" item from the list (with the penguin icon) and click the "Install" button.
-(In prior versions, this was called "Remotes - WSL", so the screenshot below is not quite accurate)
+(In prior versions, this extension was called "Remotes - WSL", so the screenshot below is not quite accurate)

 <img src="screenshots/windows/vscode_wsl_extension.png" alt="VSCode extension installation" width="500">